 I’m a student International forest and nature management.
-And specializing on tropical forest, but what makes the difference between tropical forest and a normal forest?
-Basically a forest is tropical when it is between the Tropic of Cancer (Northern tropic) and the Tropic of Capricorn (Southern tropic).
-Of course this is not the only criteria to be classified as a tropical forest.
+And specializing in tropical forest, but what makes the difference between tropical forest and a normal forest?
+Basically, a forest is tropical when it is between the Tropic of Cancer (Northern tropic) and the Tropic of Capricorn (Southern tropic).
+Of course, this is not the only criteria to be classified as a tropical forest.
 But almost everything can be brought back to lying between this two tropics.

-The tropical forest are appearing around the equator, there were the rainfall is really high.
+The tropical forest is appearing around the equator, where the rainfall is really high.
 Also the temperature is higher than in our region.
 In the tropics the temperature will rarely drop below the 16 degrees Celsius!
 There is an almost consistent day temperature of 28-30 degrees Celsius.
 There is only a difference in temperature throughout the year, following the rainy and dry season.

-The rainfall can be quit extreme.
+The rainfall can be quite extreme.
 Not only the amount of rain is high but also the frequency.
-There is rarely a day without at least one shower, sometimes there are even up to 7 big shower in one day.
-Than you will probably understand how it is possible to have a precipitation of at least 2000 mm per year.
+There is rarely a day without at least one shower, sometimes there are even up to 7 big showers in one day.
+Then you will probably understand how it is possible to have a precipitation of at least 2000 mm per year.
 Although in some parts of the tropics, especially a bit farther away from the equator.
-You can define dry and wet seasons, but even in the dry season there is some significant rainfall.
+You can define dry and wet seasons, but even in the dry season, there is some significant rainfall.
 To be identified as a tropical forest, you need an almost consistent amount of rainfall and temperature throughout the year.

 What is very typical for a tropical forest and also a problem.
 Is that the soil is fertile for just a very short time.
-Because of the high precipitation and the high temperature all the dead litter is decomposed in a quick time spam.
+Because of the high precipitation and the high temperature, all the dead litter is decomposed in a quick time span.
 And the nutrients in the soil are very vulnerable for leaching because of the amount of rainfall.
-Because of this vulnerability there is an really sufficient way of recycling inside of the ecosystem.
+Because of this vulnerability, there is a really sufficient way of recycling inside of the ecosystem.
 All the nutrients are taking into the vegetation as soon as they have been released.
 Just to make sure that nothing gets lost.